 - Extra Features: Removable fan guard, water bottle and cell phone holder, turf tires

-For an all-around excellent assault bike, you want a durable frame, an adjustable seat, tracking technology, and reinforced pedals.
-The Titan Fitness Fan Bike ticks all those boxes (and more), making it our top pick for best overall air bike.
+For an all-around excellent air bike, you want a durable frame, an adjustable seat, tracking technology, and reinforced pedals.
+The Titan Fitness Fan Bike ticks all those boxes (and more), making it our top pick for best overall air bike and one of the best cardio machines out there.

 At 111 pounds, it’s also surprisingly robust for its cost, earning a 4 out of 5 for durability.
 “Most of the parts on this bike are made with heavy-duty steel, so it can withstand plenty of workouts,” our tester said.
 Like other high-end products, this one has a corrosion-resistant powder coat.
 It also fortifies its pivots with sealed cartridge bearings that can prolong the bike’s life and reduce its need for routine maintenance.